-In a nutshell, eating a few bites of hotdogs on occasion isn't likely going to hurt your Shih Tzu dog.
+In a nutshell, eating a few bites of hotdogs on occasion isn't likely going to hurt your dog.
 However, hotdogs are highly processed fatty foods that could lead to an upset stomach and diarrhea and could be harmful to your dog's health if consumed frequently.

 Instead of hotdogs, you're better off letting your dog enjoy an alternative treat, like some unseasoned cooked chicken or beef.